 While we should always be polite to each other, being polite to TSA agents can help the security process go smoothly.
 Passengers who are tense or angry tend to be questioned or patted down.
 Bonus, it’ll also help lower your stress hormones.

-9. Minimize souvenirs (or skip all together)
+10. Minimize souvenirs (or skip them entirely).

-10. Fly at odd times.
+11. Fly at odd times.Â

 Airline lines will always be busier during high travel times – holidays and weekends – but also after work.
 By flying in the early morning or late evening (except for Sunday nights) you may skip all of the lines.
 We had a 5:24 am flight to Panama which was pretty miserable the night before to get sleep (though we were so tired that we were able to sleep on the plane) – but there weren’t any lines in the airport!
 There were also open seats on the plane so we even got to spread out more!